 The Firm advises clients on both litigious and non-litigious tax issues.
 On litigious issues, the Firm represents several multinational companies, mostly before the Bureau of Internal Revenue and the Court of Tax Appeals on tax refund issues and deficiency assessments.

-Our experiences include:
+The Firm's experiences include:

 - Handling a tax assessment case for a Fortune 500 cement manufacturing company involving a USD 40 million tax assessment before the Bureau of Internal Revenue.
 The assessment involved the imposition of deficiency income tax, VAT, withholding tax, excise tax and documentary stamp tax;